-Queen guitarist Brian May wrote this, and claimed the idea for the song came in a dream.
+Queen guitarist Brian May wrote this.
+He claimed the idea for the song came in a dream.
 He told Mojo magazine October 2008 that he wanted to "create a song that the audience could participate in."

 In the Days of Our Lives documentary, he remembered a gig where the crowd chanted the Liverpool Football Club anthem, "You'll Never Walk Alone" at the band as they left the stage.
 "I went to bed thinking, 'What could you ask them to do?'
 They're all squeezed in there, but they can clap their hands, they can stamp their feet, and they can sing," he noted.
 "In the morning I woke up and had the idea in my head for 'We Will Rock You."